hrii-iit/xsens_mvn_ros/docs/sphinx/source/index.rst

 Contents
 --------

-xsens_awinda_ros contains the relevant packages for the sxens software development tools (alongside with the ROS middleware).
+xsens_mvn_ros contains the relevant packages for the sxens software development tools (alongside with the ROS middleware).

 .. toctree::